emmyzzang/GoodGrind/README.md

 ![](images/gg2.png)

+<p>III.
+Reasons Update</p>
 Once 'feelings' are selected, user is routed to input 'reasons' by clicking on each reason that corresponds to feeling.
 User can select and submit the max number of reasons options displayed.

 ![](images/gg3.png)

+<p>IV.
+User Stats</p>
 On submit of the 'reasons', user is routed to the Stats page where their feelings and reasons data are visualized on one graph as well as three charts.
 The line graph is a representation of user's feelings about work over time:

 * x = time